This post was originally published in April 2022. It was last updated in July 2024.

 Upon walking into the store, there was a delicious smell of freshly baked croissants.

 I’m so mad that I have to drive across town to get my hands on one of the best croissant I’ve had in my life.
 When I got there on a weekday around 11 am, Clémence told me that they had just sold out of their regular butter croissants, so I ordered the chocolate croissant.
 “We just got them out of the oven”, she said.
-It was flaky, buttery, puffy, and not too sweet!
-The layers were extra delicate, filled with decadent chocolate.
-The execution of this croissant was unparalleled.
+My goodness… It was flaky, buttery, puffy, and not too sweet!
+The lamination work was incredible – delicate layers, filled with decadent chocolate.
 My shirt was a flaky mess, and I’m pretty sure the woman at the nail salon next door could see how much I cherished every bite.
-Look at the beautiful golden layers.

 Unfortunately, the bakery doesn’t have any seating options.
 Make sure you go there as early as you can!